hzeller/gcode-multi-shell-extrude/README.md

 See sample invocations below in the Gallery.

-Make sure to give the machine limits of your particular machine with the `-L` and `-o` option to get the most screws on your bed.
+Make sure to give the machine limits of your particular machine with the `--bed-size` and `--head-offset` option to get the most screws on your bed.

 Each shell is extruded separately in a single spiral ('vase'-like) run, so that there is no seam between layers.
 Multiple shells can be printed on the same bed: each vase is printed to its full height, then the next one is printed next to it.
-To avoid physical collisions, they are printed diagonally so that the printhead does not touch the already printed one (Use the `-o` option to configure the needed clearance).
+To avoid physical collisions, they are printed diagonally so that the printhead does not touch the already printed one (Use the `--head-offset` option to configure the needed clearance).

 ![Print diagonally][print]
 (Type-A Machine Series 1 2014)